tinymce/tinymce-docs/quick-start.md

 That is all there is to it!

 If you prefer to download TinyMCE and install it locally the [Advanced Install]({{  site.baseurl }}/general-configuration-guide/advanced-install/#packagemanagerinstalloptions) page in the [General Configuration Guide]({{  site.baseurl }}/general-configuration-guide) has instructions.
 This document also provides information about TinyMCE features such as advanced installation options, working with plugins, learning about content filtering, and spell checking.

-You may use TinyMCE Cloud without an API key.
-However, to avoid the warning message, sign up for an API key and update the script tag used to load the editor code into your application.
-Please visit the [Cloud Deployment Guide]({{  site.baseurl }}/cloud-deployment-guide/) to learn more about the plugins and other features of Tiny Cloud.